lightning/bolts/04-onion-routing.md

   - once the return message has been decrypted:
     - SHOULD store a copy of the message.
     - SHOULD continue decrypting, until the loop has been repeated 20 times.
     - SHOULD use constant `ammag` and `um` keys to obfuscate the route length.
-[FIXME: should this be indented under 'once return message has been decrypted?']

 The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment